 'Tis he who saveth me, and freely pardon gives; I love because he loveth me, I live because he lives.

 Douglas Bond is author of more than thirty books of historical fiction, biography, and practical theology; including God Sings!
-(And Ways We Think He Ought To), the Mr. Pipes series, and others on hymns and hymn writers.
+(And Ways We Think He Ought To), the Mr. Pipes series, and others on hymns and hymn writers, and a forthcoming family Advent devotional based on carols and their writers.
 Learn more at bondbooks.net